Validate

 Use the Python API and CLI references when integrating the SDK into automation, products, or validation pipelines.

-Configure generation providers, copy prompt templates, validate contracts, and produce product-level reports.
+Configure generation providers, extend provider profiles, use ODPR recipes as workflow contracts, validate contracts, and produce product-level reports.

-Connect the SDK to agent hosts, inspect safe tools, and give agents a compact routing file.
+Connect the SDK to agent hosts, inspect safe tools, give agents a compact routing file, and use OKF bundles or compact context sidecars when available.

-Use the SDK as the context and execution layer for AI agents working with data product standards, ODPC catalogs, data contracts, validation, graph traversal, vocabulary helpers, and agent-ready workflows.
+Use the SDK as the context and execution layer for AI agents working with data product standards, OKF context bundles, ODPC catalogs, ODPR workflow contracts, data contracts, validation, graph traversal, vocabulary helpers, compact sidecars, and agent-ready workflows.